Actindo-AG/Documentation/DatabaseAndReporting/UserInterface/01b_InfluxDBTimeSeries.md

     Tags specified to categorize the data written to InfluxDB.
 Tags are optional and therefore this column may be empty.

 - *Fields*
-    Fields specified to be written to InfluxDB.
+    Fields (values) specified to be written to InfluxDB.
 Fields are mandatory.

 - *ID*
     InfluxDB time series identification number.
 The ID number is automatically assigned by the system.